graninas/functional-declarative-design-methodology/README.md

 Architectural design patterns represent a mechanism used for the whole skeleton of the application.
 Examples of architectural functional design patterns include the Free monad pattern, ReaderT pattern, Final Tagless/mtl, Service Handle pattern, and effect systems.
 These patterns provide guidance for organizing functional applications and managing dependencies and side effects.

 Functional design patterns address more specific problems within functional programming.
 Examples of these patterns include the MVar request-response pattern, Typed-untyped pattern, Typed avatar pattern, Control structure pattern, Bracket pattern, and HKD pattern.
 These patterns provide reusable solutions for implementing common functional programming tasks and workflows.
+The reader may get familiar with these patterns in the book "Functional Design and Architecture" [17,18].

 ![Typed-untyped design pattern](images/typed_untyped_pattern.png?raw=true "Typed-untyped design pattern") _Figure 1.14 Typed-untyped design pattern_